-The equality of Jewish with Protestant mean fertility desires is also consistent with previous research (cited above, but particularly Freedman, Whelpton and Smit (1961)).
+The equality of Jewish and Protestant mean fertility desires is also consistent with previous research (cited in the foregoing, but particularly Freedman et al., 1961).
 As noted, Jews and Protestants display the same mean fertility complex when controlling for social status.
 Since our sample consists exclusively of college graduates of the class of 1961, we have effectively controlled for a critical social status characteristic, perhaps more critical than at later times in life when occupational and income variations are likely to grow.
-We should note that we examined the influence of some parental status characteristics--i.e., father's and mother's educational attainment and father's occupational prestige--and failed to account for explained variance in the dependent variables (for all three religious groups) appreciably different from zero.
+We should note that we examined the influence of some parental status characteristics, that is, father's and mother's educational attainment and father's occupational prestige-and failed to account for explained variance in the dependent variables (for all three religious groups) appreciably different from zero.